-Sacramento Stryker ABG II Lawyers
+Sacramento Stryker ABG II Recall Lawyers

-The Stryker AGB II hip implant product which was created and developed by a company known as Howmedica, has been named in thousands of health care related lawsuits.
-One study conducted for the ABG II product analysis revealed that Stryker’s highly innovative and insufficiently tested combination of metal materials which are utilized in the ABG II hip prosthesis, can cause severe bone and tissue damage and other related injuries.
-As a result, after a large number of patients made their complaints known to Stryker through such communications as Adverse Event Reports and the like, in July of 2012 the Stryker and Howmedica finally recalled the product.
+The Stryker AGB II hip implant product, which was created and developed by a company known as Howmedica, has been named in thousands of healthcare-related lawsuits.
+One study conducted for the ABG II product analysis revealed that Stryker’s highly innovative and insufficiently tested combination of metal materials which are utilized in the ABG II hip prosthesis can cause severe bone and tissue damage and other related injuries.
+As a result, after a large number of patients made their complaints known to Stryker through such communications as Adverse Event Reports and the like, in July 2012 Stryker and Howmedica finally recalled the product.

 We are ready to listen to your concerns and offer our guidance.